Four Ways to Forgiveness: Contents

+The book ends with "Notes on Werel and Yeowe", which provides details of the two planets and their solar system.

 The second, third, fourth, and fifth stories have some characters in common.
-Havzhiva from story #3 works for Solly from #2.
-He is also the lover of Rakam in #4, who is mentioned but not named in #3.
-Both of them know Dr Yeron, and also Esdardon Aya, 'Old Music'.
-'Old Music' is a minor character in #2, and the protagonist in #5.
+Havzhiva from story "A Man of the People" works for Solly from "Forgiveness Day".
+He is also the lover of Rakam in "A Woman's Liberation", who is mentioned but not named in "A Man of the People".
+Both of them know Dr. Yeron and also Esdardon Aya (called "Old Music"), who is a minor character in "Forgiveness Day" and the protagonist in Old Music and the Slave Women.

-The book ends with "Notes on Werel and Yeowe", giving details of the two planets and their solar system.

 Themes

 The common themes of the stories revolve around the concepts of freedom and slavery.
-For thousands of years, the dark-skinned owners of Werel held the light-skinned assets in slavery.
-However, in recent years, following the colonization of the second planet, Yeowe, things have begun to change on Werel.
-The Yeowans have gained freedom and are struggling to establish their own government and identity, and gain admittance into the Ekumen of worlds.
+For thousands of years, the dark-skinned "owners" of Werel held the light-skinned "assets" in slavery.
+However, in recent years, following the colonization of the second planet, Yeowe, the situation has begun to change on Werel.
+The Yeowans have gained freedom and are struggling to establish their own government and identity, as well as gain admittance into the Ekumen collective of worlds.

 Gender relations are another area examined by the stories.
-In its initial years of settlement, only male slaves were transported to Yeowe, leading to a hypermasculine culture and formalized homosexual relationships among them, both of which had a strong impact on later gender relations on Yeowe.
-In the second story of the book, Solly associates with a Werelian member of a class of traditional transvestite entertainers, and the fourth story features Rakam reflecting on how her new experience of freedom from formal slavery is conditioned by her position as a woman in a still-sexist society.
+In Yeowe's initial years of settlement, only male slaves were transported to the planet, leading to a hypermasculine culture and formalized homosexual relationships, both of which had a strong impact on later gender relations on the planet.
+In the second story of the book, Solly associates with a Werelian member of a class of traditional transvestite entertainers; the fourth story features Rakam reflecting on how her new experience of freedom from formal slavery is conditioned by her position as a woman in a sexist society.

 Publication history

 The collection was first published by Harper Paperbacks (a division of HarperCollins Publishers) in 1995.
-Betrayals first appeared in 1994 in Blue Motel.
-The others appeared in the science fiction magazine Asimov's in 1994 and 1995.
+"Betrayals" first appeared in 1994 in Blue Motel.
+The other stories appeared in the science fiction magazine Asimov's in 1994 and 1995.

-Four Ways to Forgiveness was published in 1995 in a leather-bound, signed edition by Easton Press, who describe themselves as releasing 'works of lasting meaning, beauty and importance.'
+Four Ways to Forgiveness was published in 1995 in a leather-bound, signed edition by Easton Press, which described itself as releasing "works of lasting meaning, beauty and importance".

-Five Ways to Forgiveness was published in 2017 by Library of America eBook Classics, in e-book format only.
+Five Ways to Forgiveness was first published in 2017 as a Library of America eBook Classic.
 The Library of America included Five Ways to Forgiveness in the collection Hainish Novels & Stories, Volume Two as well.

 Reception and critical analysis

 Four Ways to Forgiveness has been referred to as a story-suite by critics, based on Le Guin's own use of the term to describe her deliberate inclusion of linked short stories in book form.
 Le Guin has remarked that the collections of stories could have been a novel had she focused on a few characters; instead she decided to focus on a work with many voices.

+The collection won the Locus Award for Best Collection in 1996.